 A: Kettlebells can be beneficial for strengthening the neck muscles, which may help improve neck stability and reduce the risk of injuries.
 However, if you’re experiencing chronic or severe neck pain, it’s important to consult with a healthcare professional before attempting any exercises.

-Q: How often should I incorporate kettlebell neck exercises into my routine?
+Q: How often should I incorporate kettlebells and the exercises into my neck routine?

 A: The frequency depends on your fitness level and overall exercise routine.
 As a general guideline, aim for 2 to 3 sessions per week, allowing at least a day of rest in between to allow for muscle recovery.